Skip to content

 Auth = identity + memberships + module grants + permissions + delegation

-Core = company commercial entitlements
+Core = company master + commercial entitlements

 Backends = business execution